cj0424/Project360-Continuity-Agent/README.md

 For the full evaluation methodology, see `eval_set.md`.
 For the development, debugging, and iteration history, see `debugging-log.md`.

-## Build Context
+## MVP vs. Production

 Project360 is currently a **self-hosted prototype** running on my own machine using n8n Community Edition and personal accounts as I don’t have access to an organizational account.

+The current prototype is run **on demand** for demonstration and testing.
+In an actual production deployment, the agent could be configured to run **on a schedule based on the project team’s preferences and workflow**.

 To keep the prototype simple, some parts are represented differently from how they would work in production:

-* **Outlook & OneDrive:** Evidence currently enters as plain-text files rather than live Microsoft 365 connections.
+* **Outlook & OneDrive:** Evidence currently enters as plain-text files rather than through live Microsoft 365 connections.
 The core retrieval and reasoning logic is source-independent, so live connectors could be added later without rebuilding the workflow.
 * **Excel:** Excel updates follow the same structured approach as Jira and could be automated using an Excel node.
 * **Microsoft Word:** Word updates remain a deliberate human step because editing written content in context is more open-ended than changing a structured field.
 * **Telegram:** Telegram currently acts as the approval and notification layer.
 The same workflow could be connected to Microsoft Teams without changing the underlying logic.